Yannick H.,

 The true costs of IT outsourcing vs. in-house are different than you expect.
 In-house hides costs in salaries, infrastructure, and turnover.
 Outsourcing brings transition and management overhead.
 The honest calculation?
 Often surprising.
 The right answer depends on your business model—not on generic best practices.

-The Conversation That Goes Awry
+The Conversation That Goes Wrong

-"That's much more expensive than our in-house solution!"
+"This is much more expensive than our in-house solution!"

 But are you really comparing apples to apples?